biggie-boss/LoreRim/README.md

 - All "Quicksilver" Weapons/Armors renamed back to Nordic
 - Skyforge Steel weapons are now their own material type.
 Passively, they do 10% more poise damage.
 - All Fortify Smithing enchantments changed to Fortify Reflect enchantments (reflect % physical damage).
 Unique artifacts may still have smithing enchant.
 - Upgrade kits no longer require wood to make.
 Because that makes no sense to me.
-They also last for 3600 seconds instead of 1800.
+They also give a flat 5% bonus across the board instead of scaling with smithing skill (makes them actually useful early game)
 - Fixed LoreBox mistakes/missing entries
 - Fixed several armor keywords to make them actually do things (mostly CC stuff)
-- Ebony Mail can now be swapped between Light and Heavy variants at the forge with Legendary Blacksmithing.
-Also adds proper Ebony keyword to Ebony Mail.
-- Cloth padding now provides 100 armor rating if wearing no armor, 75 if wearing light and 50 if wearing heavy.
+- Cloth padding now provides 100 armor rating if wearing no armor
 - Saints & Seducers & Madness armor now have Daedric temperting (before it didn't have any until you did the quest, I removed the quest tempering).
 Amber has glass.

 - Craftsmanship Tier 2 Removed.
 All bonuses now get unlocked with the first tier.